jsohlendorff/continuous_time_LTMLE/note.typ

     The first term in @eq:macron2 can with a very similar argument be shown to bounded, assuming that the estimator $hat(nu)_(k+1)$ is uniformly bounded.
 ]

-== Alternative nuisance parameter estimators
-An alternative is to estimate the entire cumulative hazards $Lambda^x$ at once instead of having $K$ separate parameters:
-There are very few methods for marked point process estimation but see @liguoriModelingEventsInteractions2023 for methods mostly based on neural networks or @weissForestBasedPointProcess2013 for a forest-based method.
-As a final alternative, we can use temporal difference learning to avoid iterative estimation of $macron(Q)^a, tilde(Q)$ @shirakawaLongitudinalTargetedMinimum2024.
-Most point process estimators are actually on the form given in terms of ref:intensity.

 = The efficient influence function
 We want to use machine learning estimators of the nuisance parameters,